TMI newsletter 16 – We need an army of threat modelers

 • Curated content: Plot4ai.
 How to threat model AI and ML?

-• Curated content: Machine assisted threat modeling.
+• Curated content: Machine-assisted threat modeling.
 How to speed up and improve threat modeling?

-• Toreon Blog Post: Can Threat Modeling improve pentesting?
+• Toreon Blog Post: Can Threat Modeling improve pen testing?

 • Toreon Tip: When does a user story warrant a threat model update?